Part of Nova Aurora, clarity tools for people the legal system was never designed for. $19.99 launch · $29.99 regular · one invoice · this site only

 Three steps.
 No phone calls.
 No paperwork.

 We built this for people who are already exhausted by their legal matter.
-The whole process is async, document-based, and finished in about as long as it takes to read a contract.
+No calls.
+No meetings.
+Just a simple document-based process that takes about as long as reading a contract.

 01